 We smashed the hike out in 1 hour 15 minutes up and 1 hour back!

-Mount Warning is easily accessible from the Gold Coast (approx 30 minutes).
+Mount Warning is easily accessible from the Gold Coast (approx 45 minutes) and Byron Bay (1 hour).
 The closest town to Mount Warning is Murwillumbah.
 I have embedded a map for you below and suggest using Google maps to find your way.

-Snacks, water, camera, phone and a jumper (it can get cold at the top).
+Pack snacks, water, a camera, phone and a jumper (it can get cold at the top).
 I like to keep it simple so that is all I would take.

 Facilities at Mount Warning